PayPal

 on payment form by setting parameters such as color, shape, and label.

-After the payment is made, all information about the payer can be obtained from the updated alternative order Webhook and check order status API response for further processing.
+After the payment is made, all information about the payer can be obtained from the updated alternative order Webhook and check order status API v1 response for further processing, including the payer’s email, first name, and last name.

 Subscribe to these PayPal button events to track the transaction status: